Adult Tooth Decay

 If you have small cavities, get them filled as soon as possible, before they grow and cause extensive damage.
 Professional fluoride treatments and dental sealants can also help deter tooth decay.
 Some patients have more problems with plaque than others.
 We’ll gladly help you understand the particularities of your mouth and recommend ways to prevent bacteria and tooth decay.

 Dr. Brunner, Dr. Taibl, Dr. Tack, Dr. McGinn, and our entire team look forward to serving your family.
-Call our Brookfield, WI dental office at 262-784-7201 today to schedule your appointment.
+Call our Brookfield, WI dental office at 262-444-0232 today to schedule your appointment.
 We’re open early mornings and evenings for your convenience.
-Located in Brookfield, our office serves patients from Elm Grove, Milwaukee, Pewaukee, Waukesha, and New Berlin.
+Located in Brookfield, our office also serves patients from Elm Grove, Milwaukee, Pewaukee, Waukesha, and New Berlin.